postcss/postcss/docs/api.md

 ### `warning.line`

-Line in input file with this warning source.
+The line in the input file with this warning’s source.

 ```js
 warning.line //=> 5